 Can the drugs being used for thyroid disorders also treat anemia?
 Thyroid dysfunction and anemia are common disorders.
 Their frequency increases with advancing age.

-clinical trial has explored the effectiveness of a drug used in the management of thyroid disease for treating anemia in older patients.
+A recent clinical trial has explored the effectiveness of a drug used in the management of thyroid disease for treating anemia in older patients.

 Hypothyroidism is a condition in which the thyroid gland does not produce an adequate amount of thyroid hormone needed for normal body function.
 Anemia is a condition in which you lack enough healthy red blood cells to carry an adequate amount of oxygen to your body's tissues.
 Anemia results in low hemoglobin levels.
 Hemoglobin is a protein found in red blood cells that carries oxygen from the lungs to the rest of the body.